ioBroker/ioBroker.vis/README.md

 ### 2.3.5 (2023-11-03)
 * (foxriver76) update adapter-react to have enhanced image support in file selector
 * (foxriver76) fixed color of file browser in light mode
-* (foxriver76) fixed color inputs jumping to end of input on modify
+* (foxriver76) fixed the color inputs jumping to the end of input on modifying

 ### 2.3.4 (2023-11-02)
 * (foxriver76) fix crash when selecting multiple widgets